Discretely sampled signals and the rough Hoff process: Rough path theory and notation

 \subsection{Rough path overview}

-Since this paper deals with continuous $\RR^d$-valued (and $\RR^{2d}$) paths on $[0,1]$ we restrict this brief overview to the finite dimensional case (mainly adopting the notation found in \cite{FV}).
-For the extension to rough paths over infinite dimensional Banach spaces we refer to \cite{lyons2002system}.
-We denote the space of such functions by $C\bra{[0,1],\RR^d}$.
-We write $x_{s,t}=x_t-x_s$ as a shorthand for the increments of the path when $x\in C\bra{[0,1],\RR^d}$.
-For $p\geq 1$ we define the following metrics:
+Since this paper deals with continuous $\RR^d$-valued (and $\RR^{2d}$) paths on $[0,1]$, we restrict ourselves to the finite dimensional case (mainly adopting the notation found in \cite{FV}).
+Rough paths with values in infinite-dimensional Banach spaces can be defined \cite{lyons2002system}.
+Denote the space of continuous paths $x:[0,1]\to\RR^d$ by $C\bra{[0,1],\RR^d}$.
+We write $x_{s,t}=x_t-x_s$ as a shorthand for the increments of $x\in C\bra{[0,1],\RR^d}$ and let $\norm{x}_\infty$ denote the uniform norm.
+For $p\geq 1$ define the $p$-variation semi-norm